Strong Determinism: Consequences of Strong Determinism

 One might respond by simply assuming the deterministic (but not strongly deterministic) Mentaculus theory.
-But the argument above is quite general as it only requires that strong determinism is (in the appropriate sense) possible.
+But the argument above is quite general as it only requires that strong determinism is metaphysically possible.
 One might then try to dismiss the argument by stipulating the impossibility of strong determinism.
 But that misses the point here.
 First, it would require some justification.
+(Strong determinism is possible on Loewer's package deal account of laws and properties (\citeyear{loewer2020package}).)
 Second, if it were justifiable, we would still have learnt something interesting: Loewer's compatibilism is compatible with determinism but incompatible with strong determinism.
 We may wonder: how should one generalize Loewer's compatibilism when strongly deterministic theories are allowed?
 When we consider (in \S5) the empirical equivalence of the Mentaculus with a strongly deterministic theory (the Everettian Wentaculus), this question becomes more urgent.
-I will return to this point.\footnote{There is another reason that a defender of the Mentaculus theory should not dismiss strong determinism.
-In one way, it strengthens the Mentaculus vision that inspires Loewer's compatibilism.
-Part of the Mentaculus vision is to argue, as Loewer and Albert have done, that we should regard the temporal asymmetry of causation as grounded in the Past Hypothesis.
-Arguments from \cite{elga2001statistical}, \cite{frisch2005counterfactuals, frischcausation}, and \cite{fernandes2013} suggest that on the Mentaculus I sometimes have causal influence of the past (for examples influence over the existence of Atlantis).
-So one might conclude that the Mentaculus account grounds only a weaker asymmetry of causation than ordinarily held.
-On Maudlin's characterization, on the Mentaculus account the asymmetry of causation holds ``only as a matter of \textit{preponderance}: causes \textit{mostly} or \textit{typically} precede their effects, but some effects precede their causes'' \cite[p.176]{MaudlinMWP}.
-However, if strong determinism is true, I have no influence of the past (assuming I have no influence of the laws).
-Though this is an improvement, it gives rise to a new problem: by the same analysis, I have no influence of the future.
-I return to this point in \S5.3.4. }